 Pull Up A Chair And Let's Chat!

-This carne guisada dish is not only incredibly tasty, but it truly is one of the easiest recipes a slow cooker has ever met.
-With prep time only a matter of minutes, minimal chopping, Carne Guisada is sure to be a family favorite.
+Carne Guisada is sure to be a family favorite.
 Try it once and I promise you'll add it to your weekly rotation!

-A Word About What Cut of Beef To Use
+What Cut of Beef To Use

 I will forever be a fan of the chuck roast for slow cooking beef.
 It has the perfect amount of fat that not only gives this carne guisada amazing flavor, but it will give you that succulent, fall-apart tender beef that we all know and love.

 My Top Tip: Do not use store-bought, pre-cut "stew meat".
 That will be a collection of chopped mystery meat from the nip of the nose to the tip of the tail.
-You don't know where or from what cut it's came.
+You don't know where or from what cut it's come from.
 Might be tough.
 Might not.
 Don't risk it.
 Not worth it.

 For A Dutch Oven: Sear the beef in the dutch oven and then add all of the remaining ingredients, cover with a lid, and place into a 250° oven for 6-8 hours or until the meat is fall apart tender.

-Carne Guisada aka Mexican Braised Beef
+Carne Guisada aka Mexican Braised Beef Recipe

 Ingredients